marwa-kb/new-tab-extension/README.md

 * It's also possible to change the theme of the generated images.
 * The fullscreen mode can be toggled by pressing (f).
 * The extension gets the localisation of the user and then shows the corresponding weather thanks to the **OpenWeather API**.
 * It also shows the current time and date.
+* To do: implement possibility to keep one image and show only that one.

 -----------------------
 This is not my first JS project but it's the first one I actually use in my everyday life.